Every hockey player on the ice wears similar equipment, but there are some differences depending upon their role.

-Let’s take a look at some of the unique features of a hockey goalie skate and what the differences are between regular ones.
+Let’s take a look at some of the unique features of a hockey goalie skate and the differences between regular ones.

 How the Goaltender Skate Blade is Designed